A full recording of the service will be viewable here tomorrow morning. Thank you.

 Please join us on our website for a live stream of Richie's funeral service at 10:00 AM on Tuesday, May 26, as well as his Funeral and Boat Parade from 3-6 PM.

-To plant a tree in memory of Richard "Richie" E.T.
-Smith, please click here.
+To plant a beautiful memorial tree in memory of Richard "Richie" E.T.
+Smith, please visit our Tree Store.